U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Line 9: If you have losses from casualty and are filling out Form 4684 then you’ll need to fill out this line.
 For more instructions, see the IRS website.

 Line 10: This is where you would enter interest paid on your mortgage.
 It is considered an indirect expense unless you have mortgage interest specifically for a separate structure you use to run your business.
-Since you can also claim mortgage interest on your Schedule A, it is worth looking into the IRS rules about how to manage the two.
+Since you can also claim mortgage interest on your Schedule A, it is worth looking into the IRS rules about how to manage the two schedules.

 Line 11: This is where you would enter any real estate tax you have paid.
 It is considered an indirect expense unless you have real estate taxes specifically for a separate structure you use to run your business.
-Since you can also claim real estate taxes on your Schedule A it is worth looking into the IRS rules about how to manage the two.
+Since you can also claim real estate taxes on your Schedule A it is worth looking into the IRS rules about how to manage the two schedules.

 If you itemize deductions but didn’t claim the full amount of interest paid because of limits on how much you can claim as a personal expense, you’ll include the excess (the amount you weren’t able to claim) in column B.